-All degree candidates must meet Comprehensive Requirements, and the AAS Degree requirements as specified on page 13-14 and 31-32.
+All degree candidates must meet Comprehensive Requirements, and the AAS Degree requirements as specified on page 13-14 and 33-34.

-The Associate of Applied Science degree in Business Administration has three separate certificates.
+The Associate of Applied Science degree in Business Administration has two career pathway certificates and a one-year certificate.

-- All courses count toward the degree. - Certificates are good for people who want to get a job sooner or for those who want to improve their skills. - 1.
-Accounting Clerk 47 Credits - Bookkeepers who perform bank reconciliations, journalizing, posting, worksheets, accounts payable, accounts receivable and payroll. - · Clerical duties such as typing and filing
+- All courses count toward the degree. - Certificates are good for people who want to get a job sooner or for those who want to improve their skills.

+1. Accounting Clerk One-Year Certificate - 47 Credits

+- Bookkeepers who perform bank reconciliations, journalizing, posting, worksheets, accounts payable, accounts receivable and payroll. - · Clerical duties such as typing and filing

-2. Entry-Level Accounting Clerk Career Pathway - 14 credits
+2. Entry-Level Accounting Clerk Career Pathway Certificate - 14 credits